lewagon/dotfiles/02-OOP/01-OO-Basics/03-Basic-OOP/README.md

 def one_year_passes!
   # TODO: check if the tree has survived
   # TODO: if so, make the tree grow
-  # TODO: and grow fruits
+  # TODO: and produce fruits
 end
 ```